 ATV Definition in the USA

-In the US, the ANSI standard, including its definition of an ATV, is made mandatory on a federal level.
+In the U.S., the ANSI standard, including its definition of an ATV, is made mandatory on a federal level.
 The primary purpose of the standard is to have a nationwide set of rules on how an ATV needs to be built.
-All ATVs made or sold in the US need to comply with the standard.
+All ATVs made or sold in the U.S. need to comply with the standard.

 - Motorized.
 It needs to have a gasoline, diesel, or electric engine.
 This excludes any man-powered vehicle like a bicycle.